waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/python-original/_index.md

 Download and install Python {{% recommended-python %}} 64-bit version from [official site](https://www.python.org/download).

-This is actually the most complicated step since default download button leads to download of 32-bit version which will not work with BornAgain.
+This is actually the most complicated step since the default download button leads to download of 32-bit version which will not work with BornAgain.
-To download correct version, click on `Windows` link marked on screenshot above.
+To download correct version, click on `Windows` link marked on screenshot below.

 {{< figscg src="python-download1.PNG" class="center" width="450px">}}

-On new page you will find list of `Windows` installers, select `Windows x86-64 executable installer".
+On new page you will find list of `Windows` installers, select `Windows x86-64 executable installer`.
 Make sure that you are in the section corresponding to Python {{% recommended-python %}}.

 {{< figscg src="python-download2.PNG" class="center" width="450px">}}